 Photos were taken during all phases of the field work process to document surface collection, excavation, site features and surrounding lots.
-In most instances, photos included a marker board identifying photos as to provenience and an arrow indicating magnetic north.
+In most instances, photos included a marker/reader board identifying the specific archaeological provenience and an arrow indicating magnetic north.

-Detailed site maps were made of the site including all preexisting fencing, structural features, trees and stumps and over 700 ground elevations at site grid coordinates at three feet intervals across its full extent (see figs. 11, 11a).
+Detailed site maps were made of the site.
+All preexisting fencing, structural features, trees and stumps and over 700 ground elevations at site grid coordinates at three feet intervals across the site were rendered (see figs. 11, 11a, 13).
 The original boundary of the cemetery fence was recorded.
 Ground elevations were interpolated between actual measurements and entered into a mapping application to generate a high resolution contour model of the site showing generic deposits upon the original cemetery surface and test excavations (fig. 13).